heimdull/bcms_contact_us_module/README.markdown

 Contact Us is released under a LGPL license, and is copyright 1998-2009 Zerolimitstech.
 The complete copyright can be found in COPYRIGHT.txt, and copy of the license can be found in LICENSE.txt.

 ## Support
-If you have problems with this module please contact zerolimits at our website www.zerolimitstech.com
+If you have problems with this module add a new issue under the issues tab on github